- 1What Is a Stomach?

 Preliminary to the ulcer, there is a persistent inflammation, followed by surface hardening and subsequent tissue breakdown.
 The increased hardening blocks arterial circulation and terminates oxygen supply to that area, which breaks down the tissue and gives rise to open sores or ulcers.
 If not remedied by proper lifestyle changes, this phenomenon can eventually result in cancer.

-1. GH Pack (Gastro-Hepatic Pack): GH pack for 40 minutes is recommended in case of ulcers.
+1. GH Pack (Gastro-Hepatic Pack): A GH pack for 40 minutes is recommended in case of ulcers.
 It prevents or mitigates congestion over the abdominal area, which is the main reason for inflammation and induration.
 The mechanism of action is usually derivative and reflex effects of the hot and cold application over the lumbar and hypogastric region.

 2. Hip Bath: A hip bath involves only the hips and the abdominal region below the navel.
 A special type of tub is used for this purpose.
 A cold hip bath at 10 to 18 degrees Celcius is a routine treatment for many diseases.

-3. Alternative Hot and Cold Hip Bath:
+3. Alternative Hot and Cold Hip Baths:

 Duration - 20 minutes.